BNNorman/PiZero2W_Pixelbot/README.md

      time.sleep(0.1)
 ```

-read the docs to find out what else you can do - the Pixelbot has a speaker and an ultrasonic distance sensor
+Read the docs to find out what else you can do.